sofascore/purgatory-bundle/docs/custom-expression-language-functions.md

 # Custom Expression Language Functions

-You can add custom functions to the Expression Language for use with the `if` parameter.
+You can add custom Expression Language functions that can be used by expressions defined in `ExpressionValues` or the `if` parameter.

 ```php
 #[Route('/post/{id<\d+>}', name: 'post_details', methods: 'GET')]